J.F.Drew © 2000-2017

 The setup can be managed by DTMF and/or locally using a touch keypad on a 320*240 graphic LCD.
-The latter consisting of a PIC18F2480 as a slave from the main controller PIC18F2480.
+The latter controlled by a PIC18F25k22 as a slave from the main controller PIC18F2480.
 A useful addition to the DTMF controls is the capability to change the password from the keypad.

 A complete list of functions is shown later in this document, see below.